-You can help your team mates even just by showing up in lane when their opponent goes aggressive and you know that the laner cannot take them on alone.
+You can help your teammates even just by showing up in the lane when their opponent goes aggressive and you know that the laner cannot take them on alone.
 For example, if you are playing Nunu and your mid laner is playing Varus against Yasuo, and Yasuo goes aggressive onto him, you can show up in lane even if Nunu’s ganks aren’t the best and your position might favor Yasuo’s escape by using his dash.
 This might save Varus or you could even kill Yasuo.

 GANKING JUNGLERS IN LEAGUE OF LEGENDS

 Ganking junglers are the junglers with very good early game and a lot of mobility.
 They use these features to earn their team an early game advantage by applying pressure to their lanes and look for the enemy jungler to either counter gank or kill them.

 Some ganking junglers are Lee Sin, Udyr, and Rengar.
 Their mobility, early game damage, and heavy crowd control allow them to be very dangerous to the enemy team.
 All of them are able to pull off high damage ganks from as early as level 3.
 They apply pressure to lanes just by being in the game because if the enemy team doesn’t have wards they don’t know when to expect a gank so they will play safer and allow your laner to gain more farm or poke them.

 Third, and last type of the junglers are the counter-junglers.
 This type of champions can easily kill an enemy jungler.
 Their job is to steal important buffs from the enemy, and spoil the game to the opposite jungler.
 The most annoying counter-jungler champions are Vi, Hecarim, Trundle, and Shaco